adam-delacroix/adam-delacroix.github.io/content/abt/index.md

 I have created this website for two purposes.

-## Writing about my projects.

-I like to make things, and some of my projects don't really belong to a regular blog.

-Needless to explain why I can't really publish a "how to make an impact play rolling bag from scratch" on instructables.

-Those projects are not for sale, but I generally try to give as much details as possible so that other hobbyists can replicate them semi-easily.

 ## Introducing impact play

 Me and my dear wife are both into impact play and we are travelling around as often as we can to attend BDSM parties.